 I’m in love with Joey.

-But on that stage, when Rick cups his hands underneath my diaphragm and lifts me over his head, I resist every urge in my body not to fold myself around his torso and give in to the primal sexual nature that rosin powder and ballet slippers have tried to chisel away for the last four years.
+But on that stage, when Rick cups his hands underneath my breasts and lifts me over his head, I resist every urge in my body not to fold myself around his torso and give in to the primal sexual nature that rosin powder and ballet slippers have tried to chisel away for the last four years.

-We’ll be attending Julliard in the fall — we three — and share a studio apartment in Greenwich Village.
+We’ll be attending Julliard in the fall—we three—and share a studio apartment in Greenwich Village.

 At our final dance recital, Rick hands me a bouquet of roses from our instructor just before the curtain falls.
 I inhale their sweet scent, kiss a petal, marking it with the darker shade of my red lipstick.
 Joey walks up from behind and drapes his arm over my shoulder.

 Joey nuzzles my earlobe, whispers, “As long as we’re always together.
 Nothing can tear us apart.”

 Written for VisDare, a weekly challenge to craft a story based on the provided photo in 150 words or less—or more, as is always my case…